 The new Millennium brought the return of the Mens Internationals to Llandrindod after an absence of 63 years, as well as the Junior Ladies Internationals.
 In 2006 The club staged the UK Blind Singles Championships followed by the International Deaf Bowling Championships in 2007.

 Still the regular venue for national and international events in Wales, Llandrindod hosted the Ladies British Isles Championships and International series in 2011 and will welcome the Men’s Internationals again in 2012.
 In centenary year, the club will be also be host to the Fire Service Four Nations Championship and the British Blind Sport Singles Championships.

 Llandrindod has seen remarkably few greenkeepers over the century.
 The international standard of the greens since the 1920s has been down to the skill and dedication of several who remained long in the post.
 The first resident incumbent at the Rock Park was Fred Adams in 1915.
 In 1950 Cliff Jones Snr became the greenkeeper at the recreation ground until his death in 1971, and Jim Edwards remained at the Rock Park greens for 26 years.
 Maintaining the greens to the high standard going into the club’s next century is Steve Smith, who has been Llandrindod’s greenkeeper since 1990.
 A “master of his craft” Steve is frequently consulted about greens management.

-Over the years llandrindod has been the host venue for many National and International events, click on the button to see the full list>
+Over the years Llandrindod has been the host venue for many National and International events, click here to see the full list>